Depth-multiplexing spectral domain OCT for full eye length imaging with a single modulation unit

-Here, we propose a novel depth-multiplexing technique that aims to address all the above issues and holds broad applicability across all spectral domain OCT systems seeking enhanced imaging depth in ophthalmology applications.
-The single-interferometer-based technique employs a solitary scanning mirror to encode distinct phase ramps for multiple reference arms, facilitating simultaneous data acquisition of the entire eye length with a single scan.
-Furthermore, as the light division happens in the reference arm and is polarization independent, reflected signal from the sample arm does not experience light loss on its way back, in contrast to the existing polarization-dependent depth-multiplexing strategy.
-Additionally, although previous depth-multiplexing strategies generally involve two reference arms only, our power-efficient and single-modulation unit-based method enables simultaneous capturing and computational demixing of signal from three different depths.
+Here, we propose a computational imaging approach to depth-multiplexing for enhanced imaging depth with SD-OCT, using only one interferometer and simultaneous acquisition.
+The technique employs a solitary scanning mirror to encode distinct phase ramps for multiple reference arms, facilitating simultaneous data acquisition of the entire eye length with a single scan.
+Furthermore, the light division happens in the reference arm, so reflected signal from the sample arm does not experience light loss on its way back.
+We demonstrate that our power-efficient and single-modulation unit-based method enables simultaneous capturing and computational demixing of signal from three different depths, an improvement over the two depths demonstrated by previous methods.

-Previously, a phase-shift method achieved by deviating the light beam from the pivot axis of the galvanometer scanner \cite{bbaumann2007, rleitgeb2007, rleitgeb2009} was developed to remove the complex conjugate artifact in OCT image reconstruction.
-The off-center distance of the incident beam from the pivot axis induces an optical path length (OPL) change as the galvanometer scans around its rotation axis, resulting in a linear phase ramp along the slow axis of the B-scan image.
-By applying a Hilbert transform (HT) to the Fourier-domain signal along the lateral-scanning direction (the slower axis in a B-scan), both amplitude and phase components can be recovered, which are sufficient to suppress the complex conjugate artifact in the reconstruction.
+Our depth-multiplexing (DM) SD-OCT method is an extension of a previously-proposed phase-modulation approach that has been used to remove the complex conjugate artifact in OCT image reconstruction~\cite{bbaumann2007, rleitgeb2007, rleitgeb2009}.
+By deviating the light beam slightly off-center from the pivot axis of the galvanometer scanner, an optical path length (OPL) change is introduced as the galvanometer scans around its rotation axis, resulting in a linear phase ramp along the slow axis of the B-scan image.
+Applying a Hilbert transform (HT) to the Fourier-domain signal along the lateral-scanning direction (the slower axis in a B-scan) then enables both amplitude and phase components to be recovered, which are sufficient to suppress the complex conjugate artifact in the reconstruction.